CarlSAZ/BU530-REST-AIR/README.md

 This project suggests the use of the REDIS docker containers to run a database.

-Use the following to launch the redis stack server container (which includes the timeseries module) docker run -p 6379:6379 -it --rm redis/redis-stack-server
+Use the following to launch the redis stack server container (which includes the timeseries module)

+docker run -p 6379:6379 -it --rm redis/redis-stack-server

+## How to start flask server

+To run the flask application without using docker, navigate to the root folder of the repo and run

+flask run

+## Accessing the OpenAPI documentation

+Once the application is running, the endpoint of /docs will provide an interactive documentation of the various HTTP methods and input/output schemas